di3go31/latin-revision-program/README.md

 # latin-revision-program
-A C# desktop app with SQL connection; MySQL Desktop Solution for Multi-User Question Management and Performance Analytics.
+A C# desktop app with SQL connection; SQL Server Desktop Solution for Multi-User Question Management and Performance Analytics.

 ## Documentation